Hong Kong regulatory compliance

-The Securities and Futures Ordinance (“SFO”) which came into effect on 1 April 2003 establishes dual civil and criminal regimes (under Parts XIII and XIV respectively) in respect of all types of market misconduct.
-“Market misconduct” as regulated under Parts XIII and XIV comprises 6 offences: insider dealing, false trading, price rigging, disclosure of information about prohibited transactions, disclosure of false and misleading information inducing transactions and stock market manipulation.
+The Securities and Futures Ordinance (SFO) contains civil and criminal market misconduct offences under Parts XIII and XIV of the SFO, respectively.
+6 types of market misconduct are covered: insider dealing, false trading, price rigging, disclosure of information about prohibited transactions, disclosure of false and misleading information inducing transactions and stock market manipulation.
 Civil cases of market misconduct are dealt with by the Market Misconduct Tribunal (MMT) while criminal cases go before the courts.

 WHAT IS INSIDER DEALING?

-- Person with inside information deals in shares of a corporation with which he is connected – Sections 270(1)(a) and 291(1)(a)
+Person with inside information deals in shares of a corporation with which he is connected – Sections 270(1)(a) and 291(1)(a)

 - deals in the corporation’s listed securities or their derivatives or in those of a related corporation; or